 North Bay’s business resources rival those of many larger cities and include national engineering, accounting, legal, financial, freight-forwarding and realty firms, major investment houses, and Federal and Provincial government agencies, which create a total business service environment capable of meeting the requirements of growth-oriented companies.

-Canadore College opened its Innovation Centre for Advanced Manufacturing and Production facility in September 2013.
-The $2.8 million centre houses highly-specific technology and equipment allowing companies to access the technologies and resources necessary for the development of new products and processes or the refining of existing products and processes.
+Canadore College's Innovation Centre for Advanced Manufacturing and Prototyping houses highly-specific technology and equipment allowing companies to access the technologies and resources necessary for the development of new products and processes or the refining of existing products and processes.

-The Innovation Centre for Advanced Manufacturing and Production (ICAMP) provides technology for:
+The Innovation Centre for Advanced Manufacturing and Prototyping (ICAMP) provides technology for:

 How ICAMP can help:

-Visit Canadore College's Innovation Centre for Advanced Manufacturing and Production website or contact them for more details:
+Visit Canadore College's Innovation Centre for Advanced Manufacturing and Prototyping website or contact them for more details:

 Visit Innovation Centre for Advanced Manufacturing and Production at 60 Commerce Crescent, North Bay